Tapestry, Inc. (TPR) Q2 2019 Earnings Conference Call Transcript

 Thank you in the interest of time.
 We do ask that you limit yourself to one question.
 Your next question comes from Irwin Boruchow of Wells Fargo.

-Hi, and good morning everyone, and good luck Josh and then Congrats, Andrea.
+Hi, and good morning everyone, and good luck Kevin and congrats, Andrea.

 Thank you.